hoarding-data/unofficial-ifsc/README.md

 2020 I can't find recordings for some of the continental events.
 2019 is missing Hachioji which is the championship and Toulouse which was a qualifier event.

+2014 videos:
+- Gijon was championships but only had lead?
+- Chamonix missing lead finals
-2013 videos:
+- no recordings of briancon, chongqing, and haiyang 2013 videos:
 - missing climbing championship at chamonix
 - missing innsbruck bouldering finals